K401 Advanced Korean Readings I: Nation Building and Social Transformations

 - Term 2

-This module will provide advanced level BA Korean (and combined degree) students with an opportunity to put their language skills to use to gain an in-depth understanding of key issues in modern Korean society.
-Each week the students will have two readings in Korean and an additional background reading in English on a particular theme.
-The readings will come from a variety of sources, including newspapers, essays, short academic articles or book reviews and primary sources such as speeches and manifestos.
-The topics covered will range from modern history (the colonial period, Korean War, economic development etc.) to more contemporary themes such as popular culture and multicultural Korea.
-The themes will also cover North Korean topics and readings from North Korea will be included.
+This module will provide advanced level BA Korean students with an opportunity to put their language skills to use to gain an in-depth understanding of key issues related to the processes of nation building and social transformation in 20th century Korea.
+Each week the students will have one or two readings in Korean and an additional background reading in English on a particular theme.
+The readings will come from varied sources, including newspapers, essays, fiction, poetry and lyrics, as well as primary sources such as speeches, manifestos and declarations.
+The topics covered will range from social change during the Japanese colonial period to rapid industrialisation and urbanisation in the postcolonial era.
+North Korean topics and readings will be included alongside texts from South Korea.

-Each class will consist of a combination of a close reading and translation of one of the texts followed by a discussion of the theme.
-If necessary this will be supplemented by a short lecture or introduction to the topic.
-At the start of the module students will be given an introduction to finding and using Korean source materials in the library and online.
+Each class will consist of a combination of a close reading and translation of one of the texts followed by a discussion of the topic.
+Where necessary this will be supplemented by a short lecture or introduction to the topic.
+Students will also be asked to prepare reading grids or commentaries which should form the basis of their discussion in class.
+At the start of the module students will be given an introduction to finding and using relevant Korean source materials in the library and online.
 At the end of the module the students will be expected to write an essay in English on a topic of their choice, using Korean-language materials that they have found themselves.
+Diligent assignment preparations and active seminar participation will help students expand their critical knowledge of the topics and further their Korean language skills.

 Objectives and learning outcomes of the module